Gariman01/Pokemon-Images/README.md

 Only Python 3 needs to be installed in your system.
 If you don't have it, no worry download it from [here](https://www.python.org/downloads/) (it is a small download!) and install it.

 ## Steps To Extract The Images
-1. Create a folder/directory named "Pokémon Images".
+1. Create a folder/directory named "Pokemon Images".
-2. Download the script PokemonImagesExtractor.py and keep it in the directory containing the directory of "Pokémon Images" you just created.
+2. Download the script PokemonImagesExtractor.py and keep it in the directory containing the directory of "Pokemon Images" you just created.
-3. Execute the script and wait as the images start appearing in the "Pokémon Images" directory.
+3. Execute the script and wait as the images start appearing in the "Pokemon Images" directory.

 ## Termination
 If at some point you wish to stop/pause the extraction, you are just a step away.